ice987987/ioBroker.wiserbyfeller/README.md

 19. Enter the `id` of step 13
 20. Goto `GET api/jobs/{id}}/setflags`, click `Try it out` button to test your second job
 21. Enter the `id` of step 17
-22. Connect the first job with the first scene SmartButton on your WiserByFeler-Device: Goto `POST api/smartbutton/program`, click `Try it out` button
+22. Connect the first job with the first scene SmartButton on your Wiser by Feller Device: Goto `POST api/smartbutton/program`, click `Try it out` button
-23. Enter `{"on": true, "timeout": 60, "button_type": "scene", "owner": "user"}` in the Request body to set the WiserByFeller-Device in the programming mode
+23. Enter `{"on": true, "timeout": 60, "button_type": "scene", "owner": "user"}` in the Request body to set the Wiser by Feller Device in the programming mode
 24. Click `Execute` button
 25. Goto `GET api/smartbutton/notify`, click `Try it out` button
 26. Click `Execute` button
-27. Press a blinking Scene Button on your WiserByFeller Device
+27. Press a blinking Scene Button on your Wiser by Feller Device
 28. Write down the ID of the Button
 29. Goto `PATCH api/smartbutton/{id}`, click `Try it out` button
 30. Enter the button ID from step 28
 31. Enter `{"job": [job ID from step 9]}` in the Request body
 32. Click `Execute` button
-33. Connect the second job with the second scene SmartButton on your WiserByFeler-Device: Goto `POST api/smartbutton/program`, click `Try it out` button
+33. Connect the second job with the second scene SmartButton on your Wiser by Feller Device: Goto `POST api/smartbutton/program`, click `Try it out` button
-34. Enter `{"on": true, "timeout": 60, "button_type": "scene", "owner": "user"}` in the Request body to set the WiserByFeller-Device in the programming mode
+34. Enter `{"on": true, "timeout": 60, "button_type": "scene", "owner": "user"}` in the Request body to set the Wiser by Feller Device in the programming mode
 35. Goto `GET api/smartbutton/notify` again , click `Try it out` button
 36. Click `Execute` button
-37. Press a blinking Scene Button on your WiserByFeller Device
+37. Press a blinking Scene Button on your Wiser by Feller Device
 38. Write down the ID of the Button
 39. Goto `PATCH api/smartbutton/{id}`, click `Try it out` button
 40. Enter the button ID from step 36